-When an object slips off your hand, it always falls down.
-What pulls it down?
+When an object slips off your hand, why does it always fall down?
 If you roll a ball on a level ground, it slows down and after sometime it will come to a stop.
 What makes the ball stop?
-What forces acting on objects, change their state or state of motion?
+What forces acting on objects, change their state or position of motion?

-Types of forces
+1.2 Types of forces